postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 ## Importing a definition from Amazon API Gateway

 You can import an HTTP or REST definition from a connected Amazon API Gateway to your API in Postman. _Importing a definition will replace your current API definition or add a new definition if one doesn't exist._

-To import a definition from a connected Amazon API Gateway to your API, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Deployments**.